 She's the one that you don't have to dress up for, put mascara on for or even brush your teeth for.
 And she'll still want to hang out with you and your raw, un-hairsprayed gorgeousness anyway.

 Because you need that mama to talk to about poo for half an hour.
 You'll send each other pictures of the contents of your kids' diapers to get a second opinion as to whether those are chunks of undigested watermelon or something more untoward; she'll get as disproportionately excited as you when you tell her your toddler is no longer constipated; and you'll lament your potty training woes with one another.

-Because sometimes you need to turn up to a play date with your mama tribe, knowing in advance that the likelihood of you breaking down and crying is approximately 99.7 percent, because things have just been that difficult lately.
-So you soldier on through your morning with your kids, counting down until 3:00 p.m., but once you’re finally with your tribe, you hand someone your crying baby and someone else preoccupies your toddler while you open your heart, cry, get hugged and feel heard.
+Because sometimes you need to turn up to a play date with your mama village, knowing in advance that the likelihood of you breaking down and crying is approximately 99.7 percent, because things have just been that difficult lately.
+So you soldier on through your morning with your kids, counting down until 3:00 p.m., but once you're finally with your village, you hand someone your crying baby and someone else preoccupies your toddler while you open your heart, cry, get hugged and feel heard.

 Somehow, you walk out of that play date feeling like superwoman, because they've told you how you've got this, but more importantly, you've got them and they're here for you.

 There's that mama who has seen you at your worst—and doesn't judge you or think less of you.
 She's seen you lose your patience with your toddler.
 She's seen you shamelessly bribe them so you can just have a couple of minutes to yourself.
 She's been there with you when you've clumsily tried to detonate a tantrum and then tells you afterwards what a great job you did; how you did everything right and that you're a wonderful mother.